WELCOME TO THE IP INSTITUTE!

 The Institute promotes a legal realist approach to IP law in order to better understand what the law actually is and does, and to predict where it is going.
 In doing so, it hopes to foster progress toward identifying and resolving issues of concern to the IP community.
 A critical mission of the Institute is to develop the next generation of IP law practitioners and to encourage them to think critically about the importance of IP rights.

-Next IP Conference Begins In
+The 28th Annual IP Institute Conference Begins In

 Fordham Intellectual Property Law & Policy Conference